hongliang5316/shellconfig/README.md

 include item2 vim git tmux config

-NOTE: This is only for Centos
+NOTE: This is only for Centos & MacOS

 VIM version: v8.0+